 @farming-labs/docs

-A modern documentation framework built on top of and other preset providers.
-One config file, zero boilerplate, beautiful themes out of the box.
+An AI-native documentation framework built on top of and other preset providers.
+One config file, zero boilerplate, with docs that are ready for humans, IDEs, and agents out of the box.

 Why @farming-labs/docs?